Thank you for Subscribing to CIO Advisor APAC Weekly Brief

 In the pulp and paper industry, UROS offers a wet-end monitoring solution that detects quality changes due to contamination, incorrect chemical dosage or other disruptions.
 UROS helps its customers in the food and beverage industry by improving their production processes to reduce their costs.
 Its solution detects the smallest variations in liquid quality and allows operators to take immediate preventive action.
 The smart monitoring solution from UROS provides tools for the sustainable management of water assets.
 It increases the water cycle so that water resources can be efficiently utilized, thereby reducing operating costs and improving competition.

-The IoT and smart city markets are growing exponentially, with the number of IoT connected devices estimated at $20.4 billion by 2020.
+The IoT and smart city solutions markets are growing exponentially, with the number of IoT connected devices estimated at $20.4 billion by 2020.
 The global market value for smart cities forecast is to exceed $2 trillion by 2025.